 Let’s reclaim social media together.

-If you’re looking to connect with Science Mike on Twitter, Facebook, or Instagram, all you’ll find are placeholder profiles these days.
-I’m a believer in the original promise of social media: platforms that democratize and decentralize media.
+I’m on Twitter, Facebook, and Instagram, like everyone else.
+But, I’m a believer in the original promise of social media: platforms that democratize and decentralize media.
 Social media should enable us to connect with each other across cultural and geographic distances.
 They should enable advocacy and education.
 Sadly, the outsized roll that massive, for-profit companies like Facebook and Twitter play in social media undermines the potential of social media to create positive impacts on society and our mental health.

 But, I’d still love to connect with you on social media using technologies that don’t exploit your attention and manipulate you on behalf of advertisers.
-This page will list any social media projects and experiments that I’m a part of right now.
+If you’re looking for dialogue and interaction, this page will list any social media projects and experiments that I’m a part of right now.

 The Liturgists on mastodon

 Mastodon is an open-source alternative to Twitter.
 Thousands of listeners of The Liturgists Podcast and Ask Science Mike have joined me there to have substantive (and frivolous!) conversations in a supportive environment.
 Mastodon is architected around a free and open internet, and can’t be controlled by any one company.
 Best of all, Mastodon’s architecture helps prevent the kinds of mass harassment that is so common on Twitter.

 Slack is a platform designed for team communication, but we’ve repurposed it into a private platform for wide ranging, long form discussions.
 It’s not the easiest thing to learn, but you’ll find an active community there to help show you the ropes—over a thousand people are on our Slack instance.